Unlock the Hidden Opportunity: Reunite with Extended Family in Canada

 - The sponsor must be a Canadian citizen or a permanent resident.

-- The sponsor must not have a spouse, common-law partner, child, parent, grandparent, or any other relative who can be sponsored.
-In other words, they must be “lonely” in terms of immediate family members who can immigrate to Canada.
+- The sponsor must NOT have a spouse, common-law partner, child, parent, grandparent, sibling or cousins in Canada or any relatives abroad who can be sponsored (spouse, minor child or parent).
+In other words, they must be “lonely” in terms of immediate family members in Canada and any family members anywhere in the world who can be sponsored.
+For example, parents living abroad who can be sponsored, even if they cannot travel for any reason including medical reasons, would make the sponsor ineligible for this program.

 - Relationship Requirement: